MikkelEndresen/Synogize_internship/classification/README.md

 ## Cortex Classification

-Snowflake has an "inbuilt" classification that is based on a gradient boost machine.
+Snowflake has an inbuilt sql defined classification function that is based on a gradient boost machine.
 I tried it on this classification problem in order to compare it to the performance of my manually defined models both in terms of accuracy, but also in usability and time.

 Main Takeaways:
 - The data preparation is a bit inconvenient.
 You can use python, but it does require you to load the data into df's before creating a new table in snowflake.
 The second option is to use sql so a lot of the inbuilt comforts form pandas is gone, but it is definietlely doable.
 Either way it is not too troublesome compared to the alternative.